boazsegev/facil.io/README.md

 After years in [Ruby land](https://www.ruby-lang.org/en/) I decided to learn [Rust](https://www.rust-lang.org), only to re-discover that I actually quite enjoy writing in C and that C's reputation as "unsafe" or "hard" is undeserved and hides C's power.

-So I decided to brush up my C programming skills... like an old man tinkering with his childhood tube box (radio), I tend to come back to the question of the server reactor design.
+So I decided to brush up my C programming skills... like an old man tinkering with his childhood tube box (an old radio, for you youngsters), I tend to come back to the question of web servers, the reactor pattern and evented programming.

 Anyway, Along the way I wrote: